ShootingKing-AM/Obsidian_to_Anki_wiki/Technical.md

 On macOS/Linux, check out Corey Schafer's excellent tutorial on [cron](https://www.youtube.com/watch?v=QZJ1drMQz1A).

 As an example, you could schedule the script to run recursively over your top-level notes folder, at midnight every day.

+## Obsidian plugin

+As of v3.2.0, the plugin offers inbuilt scheduling!
+However, this only works when Obsidian is running.